PharmaLedger-IMI/helm-charts/charts/quorum-node/docs/scheduled_volumesnapshots/README.md

 ## Cluster prerequisites

-You need a network policy enforcement engine, e.g.

 1. You need to install an appropriate [CSI Driver](https://kubernetes-csi.github.io/docs/drivers.html) for your Kubernetes distro to make use of VolumeSnapshots.
 You also may need to install the [external-snapshotter](https://github.com/kubernetes-csi/external-snapshotter), e.g. for AWS EKS.

     - [AWS EBS CSI Driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) and [AWS EBS CSI Driver for Volume Snapshots](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/examples/kubernetes/snapshot/README.md)